isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 Travellers approved to visit Singapore under the PCA are only permitted to enter the country via the two land crossings, i.e. Second Link and Woodlands Causeway.
 Travellers entering Singapore from Malaysia via other means, e.g. air, should seek for an entry approval from [MOM](http://www.mom.gov.sg/covid-19/requirements-to-bring-pass-holders-into-singapore).

-#### 4. Are there any materials I can disseminate to my employees to prepare them for their SHN and COVID-19 test in Singapore?

-For more information on the prevailing health control measures, including SHN and COVID-19 tests, you may go to [this page](/health).
-You may also wish to share with your employees the [additional work pass conditions](/malaysia/pca/terms-and-conditions) imposed on them as a condition for entry into Singapore via the PCA.

 ##### Click here to go to the [top](#top).

 <div id="Eligibility"></div>

 ### **Eligibility**

-#### 1. Can I sponsor a PCA application for an employee who is given in-principle approval (IPA) or Letter of Consent (LOC) to work in Singapore?

-No. An application for Entry Approval must be submitted under the [Work Pass Holder General Lane](/wphl/overview) for all IPA and LOC holders.

-For employees who are concurrently an LOC and ICA-issued Long-Term Visit Pass holder, an application Entry Approval must be submitted under the [Singapore Citizen/Permanent Resident Familial Ties Lane](/scpr-familial-ties-lane/overview).

-#### 2. I run a domestic helper agency.
+#### 1. I run a domestic helper agency.
 Can I apply for a PCA for the domestic helpers on behalf of my clients?

 No.

-#### 3. I must send an employee to Malaysia for work/business purposes.
+#### 2. I must send an employee to Malaysia for work/business purposes.
 Do I apply for a PCA pass using the SafeTravel application portal?

 No. While the SafeTravel application portal is open to Singapore-based companies, it does not process entry applications for the Malaysian authorities.